jocelynenglund/jocelynenglund/README.md

 - 👋 Hi, I’m @jocelynenglund
 - 👀 I’m interested in all things technology
 - 🌱 I’m currently learning to use specflow and other testing frameworks
-- 📫 How to reach me on Twitter @jawss
+- 📫 How to reach me on Bluesky @jawss.bsky.social

 <!---
 jocelynenglund/jocelynenglund is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.